fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users/alternative-uis.md

 # Lemmy Alternative UIs

 Lemmy has a few alternative UIs that can be used to access the Lemmy instance.
 These UIs are built by the community and provide a different look and feel to the default UI.

-Some of these UIs are already hosted on many instances of Lemmy, while others can be self-hosted for your own Lemmy instance.
+Many instances will have a few different instances built in and already running for you to use.
+For example, the following UIs are available for on our instance [lemmy.ca](https://lemmy.ca):

+## Default UI

+This is the default UI that you will see when you access [lemmy.ca](https://lemmy.ca).
+It is a simple and clean UI that is easy to use.
+Since it is built by the main developers of Lemmy, it is the most stable and reliable UI available.

+<ThemedImage
+    lightImageUrl="/gallery/lemmy-screenshots/desktop/desktop-L1_default.png"
+    darkImageUrl="/gallery/lemmy-screenshots/desktop/desktop-D1_default.png"
+/>

+## Photon

+You can access **lemmy.ca** with the Photon UI by going to [photon.lemmy.ca](https://photon.lemmy.ca/).

+<ThemedImage
+    lightImageUrl="/gallery/lemmy-screenshots/desktop/desktop-L2_photon.png"
+    darkImageUrl="/gallery/lemmy-screenshots/desktop/desktop-D2_photon.png"
+/>

+## Voyager

+You can access **lemmy.ca** with the Voyager UI by going to [voyager.lemmy.ca](https://voyager.lemmy.ca/).
+It is a mobile-first interface, and it is a great way to use lemmy through your mobile web browser.

+You can see the app on [GitHub](https://github.com/aeharding/voyager?tab=readme-ov-file#voyager) for some screenshots and more information.

+## Tesseract

+You can access **lemmy.ca** with the Tesseract UI by going to [tess.lemmy.ca](https://tess.lemmy.ca/).

+<ThemedImage
+    lightImageUrl="/gallery/lemmy-screenshots/desktop/desktop-L3_tesseract.png"
+    darkImageUrl="/gallery/lemmy-screenshots/desktop/desktop-D3_tesseract.png"
+/>

+## Alexandrite

+You can access **lemmy.ca** with the Alexandrite UI by going to [alex.lemmy.ca](https://alex.lemmy.ca/).

+<ThemedImage
+    lightImageUrl="/gallery/lemmy-screenshots/desktop/desktop-L4_alexandrite.png"
+    darkImageUrl="/gallery/lemmy-screenshots/desktop/desktop-D4_alexandrite.png"
+/>

+## Mlymym

+You can access **lemmy.ca** with the Mlymym UI by going to [old.lemmy.ca](https://old.lemmy.ca/).
+It has an old-Reddit like UI.

+<ThemedImage
+    lightImageUrl="/gallery/lemmy-screenshots/desktop/desktop-L5_old.png"
+    darkImageUrl="/gallery/lemmy-screenshots/desktop/desktop-D5_old.png"
+/>

+<br><br><br>

+# Detailed information on the different UIs available

+If you want a more detailed comparison of the different UIs available for Lemmy, you can check out the list below.

 ## Photon